-Horizon International School has recently celebrated its 10th academic year in operation.
+Horizon International School is celebrating its 10th academic year in operation.
 Knowing that this is a school that had been through a period of leadership change, our team were keen to revisit Horizon International School (HIS) and see how well the ‘dust had settled’.

 In the role of Principal since September 2018, experienced UAE school leader, Darren Gale is keen to bring about a rapid return to stability for the school.
 Having worked in UAE schools for thirteen years, Mr Gale’s prior career has seen him working with GEMS Education, Aldar Academies in Abu Dhabi, Springdales Dubai and, latterly, as Principal of Kings’ School Nad Al Sheba.